anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 --- back

 # Examples {#examples}

 These examples are folded according to {{RFC8792}} Single Backslash rule.

-## Example Pledge Voucher Request - PVR (from Pledge to Registrar-agent)
+## Example Pledge Voucher-Request - PVR (from Pledge to Registrar-agent)

 The following is an example request sent from a Pledge to the Registrar-agent, in "General JWS JSON Serialization".
 The message size of this PVR is: 4649 bytes